 Internet Drug Information Service Qualification Certificate.
 The State Food and Drug Administration promulgated the Administrative Measures on Internet Drug Information Service in July 2004 and certain implementing rules and notices thereafter.
 These measures set out regulations governing the classification, application, approval, content, qualifications and requirements for internet drug information services.
 An ICP service operator that provides information regarding drugs or medical equipment must obtain an Internet Drug Information Service Qualification Certificate from the applicable provincial level counterpart of the State Food and Drug Administration.
-Jingdong 360 obtained an Internet Drug Information Service Qualification Certificate from the Beijing Drug Administration in 2011 for the provision of internet medical information services, which will remain valid until June 2016.
+Jingdong 360 obtained an Internet Drug Information Service Qualification Certificate from the Beijing Drug Administration in 2011 for the provision of internet medical information services, which was renewed in 2014 and will remain valid until August 2019.

 Certificate of Qualification for Civil Aviation Transport Sales Agency.
 The Rules on Cognizance of Qualification for Civil Aviation Transport Sales Agencies, issued by the China Aviation Transportation Association in 2006, require any entity acting as an air-ticketing sales agency to obtain a Certificate of Qualification for Civil Aviation Transport Sales Agency.
-Supplemental rules issued in 2008 require any air-ticketing sales agency engaging in online ticket sales to obtain an ICP License and complete a commercial website registration with the local administration for Civil Aviation Transport Sales Agency for sales of air passengers transport tickets for both domestic and international air routes.
+Supplemental rules issued in 2008 require any air-ticketing sales agency engaging in online ticket sales to obtain an ICP License and complete a commercial website registration with the local administration for industry and commerce.
+Jingdong 360, one of our consolidated variable interest entities, has obtained an ICP License as well as Certificates of Qualification for Civil Aviation Transport Sales Agency for sales of air passengers transport tickets for both domestic and international air routes.

 Courier Service Operation Permit.
 Pursuant to the Administrative Measures on the Courier Service Market and the Administrative Measures on Courier Service Operation Permits, any entity engaging in courier services must obtain a Courier Service Operation Permit from the State Post Bureau or its local counterpart and is subject to their supervision and regulation.
-Entities applying for a permit to operate courier services in a certain province should apply to the provincial level post bureau, while an entity applying for a permit to operate courier services should apply to the State Post Bureau.
+Entities applying for a permit to operate courier services in a certain province should apply to the provincial level post bureau, while an entity applying for a permit to operate courier services across multiple provinces should apply to the State Post Bureau.
 An entity holding a cross-provincial Courier Service Operation Permit may provide courier services in cities other than its place of registration by establishing new branches at these cities and then filing with the relevant provincial post bureau for those branches within 20 days.
 The courier business must be operated within the permitted scope and valid term of the Courier Service Operation Permit.
-We have obtained two cross-provincial Courier Service Operation Permits that allow Jiangsu Jingdong and Jingbangda, two of our PRC subsidiaries providing logistics services, to operate an express delivery business in twelve provinces and ten cities in other provinces in China, and we are in the process of applying for extension of the coverage of our Courier Service Operation

-Permits to other areas of China.
+We have obtained two cross-provincial Courier Service Operation Permits that allow Jiangsu Jingdong and Jingbangda, two of our PRC subsidiaries providing logistics services, to operate an express delivery business in 30 provinces and 45 cities in China.
+As of September 30, 2014, Jiangsu Jingdong and its 31 branches, Jingbangda and its 35 branches have obtained Courier Service Operation Permits.
+We are in the process of applying for extension of the coverage of our Courier Service Operation Permits to other areas of China.
 See "Risk Factors-Any lack of requisite approvals, licenses or permits applicable to our business may have a material and adverse impact on our business, financial condition and results of operations."